 King’s Day in Netherlands

-The first festivities were held on 31 August 1885, but they were not a celebration of the king’s birthday, but rather the 5th birthday of his daughter, Princess Wilhelmina, who was heir-apparent at the time.
-The observance was referred to as Princess Day (‘Prinsessedag‘).
+The earliest related festivities were first held on 31 August 1885, but they were not a celebration of then King Willem III‘s birthday, but rather the 5th birthday of his daughter, Princess Wilhelmina, who was the heir-apparent.
+The event was referred to as Princess Day (‘Prinsessedag‘) and held annually.

-Five years later 10-year old Princess Wilhelmina ascended to the throne upon the death of her father, King Willem III.
-The national festivities celebrating her birthday was then renamed Queen’s Day (Koninginnedag).
+Just five years later the young princess would ascend to the throne upon the death of her father in 1990.
+From then on, the national festivities celebrating her birthday were referred to as Queen’s Day (Koninginnedag).

 KING’S DAY vs. QUEEN’S DAY

-Most expats in Netherlands are well-acquainted with King’s Day festivities, but in actuality, there have been relatively few of these celebrations.
-The very first King’s Day in Netherlands was celebrated just 11 years ago in 2014.
-This was one year after King Willem-Alexander ascended to the throne.
-That makes 2026 only the 13th time King’s Day has ever been celebrated in Netherlands.
+Most expats in Netherlands are well-acquainted with King’s Day, even though there have been relatively few of these celebrations.
+The very first King’s Day took place 12 years ago in 2014, one year after King Willem-Alexander ascended to the throne.
+That makes 2026 just the 13th time King’s Day has ever been celebrated in Netherlands.

-In comparison, Queen’s Day has been celebrated 123 times in Netherlands, from 1890 through 2013.
-This span covers the reigns of Queen Wilhelmina, Queen Julianna and Queen Beatrix.
+By comparison, Queen’s Day has been celebrated 123 times in Netherlands (1890-2013), a span covering the reigns of Queen Wilhelmina, Queen Julianna and Queen Beatrix.

-Since William-Alexander has been on the throne, the official celebration date is his actual birthday… April 27th.
+Since William-Alexander has been on the throne, the official celebration occurs on his actual birthday… April 27th.

 KING’S DAY ACTIVITIES